The Maslov index in symplectic Banach spaces: The Maslov index via unitary generators

 \section{The Maslov index via unitary generators}

 \subindex{Maslov index!via unitary generators}\subindex{Symplectic structures!symplectic Hilbert space}

-In \auindex{Boo{\ss}--Bavnbek,\ B.} \auindex{Furutani,\ K.}\cite{BoFu98} K. Furutani, jointly with the first author of this Memoir, explained how the Maslov index of a curve of Fredholm pairs of Lagrangian subspaces in strong symplectic Hilbert space can be defined and calculated as the spectral flow of a corresponding curve of unitary operators through a control point on the unit sphere.
+In \auindex{Boo{\ss}--Bavnbek,\ B.} \auindex{Furutani,\ K.}\cite{BoFu98} K. Furutani, jointly with the first author of this Memoir, explained how the Maslov index of a curve of Fredholm pairs of Lagrangian subspaces in strong symplectic Hilbert space can be defined and calculated as the spectral flow of a corresponding curve of unitary operators through a control point on the unit circle of $\CC$.
 In this section we give a slight reformulation and simplification, adapted to our application.
 Moreover, we show why this approach can \textit{not} be generalized to weak symplectic Banach spaces nor to weak symplectic Hilbert spaces immediately.

 Let \symindex{X@$\mathbb{X}$ Hilbert or Banach bundle}$p\colon \mathbb{X}\to[0,1]$ be a \subindex{Hilbert bundle}Hilbert bundle with fibers $X(s):=p^{-1}(s)$ for each $s\in[0,1]$.
 Let $(X(s),\w(s))$, $s\in[0,1]$ be a family of \subindex{Hilbert space!strong symplectic}strong symplectic Hilbert spaces with \subindex{Continuously varying!Hilbert inner products}continuously varying Hilbert inner product $\lla\cdot,\cdot\rra_s$ and \subindex{Continuously varying!symplectic forms}continuously varying symplectic form $\w(s)$.
 For a rigorous definition of the terms \textit{Hilbert bundle} and \textit{continuous variation} we refer to our Appendix \ref{ss:banach-bundles}.
 As usual, we assume that we can write $\w(s)(x,y)= \lla J(s)x,y\rra_s$ with invertible $J(s)\colon X(s)\to X(s)$ and $J(s)^*=-J(s)$.
 The fiber bundle $\mathbb{X}$ is always trivial.
 So we can actually assume that $X(s)\equiv X$.
-By \auindex{Kato,\ T.}\cite[Lemma I.4.10]{Ka95} and Lemma \ref{l:connectness-local}, the set of closed subspaces is a \subindex{Hilbert manifold}Hilbert manifold and can be identified locally with bounded invertible linear maps of $X$.
+By \auindex{Kato,\ T.}\cite[Lemma I.4.10]{Ka95} and Lemma \ref{l:connectness-local}, the set of closed subspaces is a \subindex{Hilbert manifold}Hilbert manifold and can be identified locally with bounded linear maps from a closed subspace to its orthogonal complement.

 \begin{note} Let $N\subset M\subset X$ be closed linear subspaces.
 Note that we then have the useful rules $M/N\cong N^{\bot_M}=N^\bot\cap M$. \end{note}

 Denote by \symindex{X+@$X^{\mp}(s)$ symplectic splitting} $X^{\mp}(s)$ the positive (negative) eigenspace of $iJ(s)$.
 Together they yield a \subindex{Symplectic splitting!canonical in strong symplectic Hilbert space}spectral decomposition of $X$.
 Then the Hermitian form $-i\w(s)$ is negative definite, respectively, positive definite on the subspaces $X^{\mp}(s)$ and we have a symplectic splitting $X=X^-(s)\oplus X^+(s)$\/.